birjj/csgo-vscripts/vip/README.md

     _How to replicate: Be VIP, buy m4, hold pistol.
 Drop pistol and m4 automaticly comes out and you can use it, as long as you don't swap back to knife or pistol._

-- **When using multiple Rescue Zone the VIP filter seems to be ignored**
+~~- **When using multiple Rescue Zone the VIP filter seems to be ignored**~~

     _Probably due to prefixing, need to make sure we consider prefix when we filter VIP somehow._

-- **If someone tries to rescue VIP hostage but time runs out during the action they get stuck**
+~~- **If someone tries to rescue VIP hostage but time runs out during the action they get stuck**~~

     _Should issue "Command" "-use" to unstuck right before they finish action._

+- **If player VIP dies and takes control of a bot, he still can't use primary as he is still recognized as VIP.**

+    _Need to ensure that when VIP dies and takes control of bot that he is no longer VIP, but make sure that his name is saved to show later on on round end._

+- **If VIP dies on displacement area, he may be burried on the ground sometimes.**

+    _INVESTIGATING THIS._